 When preparing for your next ecotourism vacation it’s good to consider the country’s cultural norms and social etiquette.
 This is important so we can maintain a good, positive and sustainable tourist-host relationship.
-As we have mentioned in our previous Know Before You Go blogs, a great way to do this is by taking just a little time before your travels to read up on your host country’s culture, social norms, and codes of conduct.
-A little effort goes a long way!
-Locals will recognize your efforts, because that shows them respect and tells them that you care to learn about their country and culture.
+As we have mentioned in our previous Know Before You Go blogs, a great way to do this is by taking just a little time before your travels to learn about your host country’s culture, social norms, and codes of conduct.
+A little effort goes a long way and the locals will recognize your efforts, as it demonstrates you respect and curiosity about their home and ways of life.

 The official language is Spanish, spoken by around 43 million people.
-In addition there are approximately 500,000 speakers of different American Indian languages.
-Colombians are very polite and are proud to speak in proper Castilian (Spanish).
-Even though Spanish is spoken all over South America, each country has its own set of local Spanish slang terms.
+In addition there are approximately 500,000 speakers of different Native languages.
+Colombians are very polite and are proud to speak in proper Castilian Spanish; and though Spanish is spoken all over South America, each country has its own set of slang and informal colloquial terms.

-- Colombians may use it in response to a compliment you might say about a material possession they have (like a new car).
-They would say, "a la orden!"
-Stating in a polite manner that their possession is at your disposal.
+- to respond to a compliment about a material possession like a new car.
+“A la orden!" stated in a polite manner would mean that their possession is at your disposal.

-Colombian cuisine is delicious and fresh, consisting largely of local meats, potatoes, rice, beans, soups rich in herbs, and an astounding variety of vegetables and fruit.
-The fruit juices and coffee are unbelievable, and the local beers are quite good.
+Consisting largely of local meats, potatoes, rice, beans, culinary herbs, and an astounding variety of vegetables and fruit, Colombian cuisine is outright delectable.
+The fruit juices and coffee (of course!) are unbelievable, and the local beers are quite good.
 Some interesting regional dishes include:

 - Ajiaco: soup made with chicken and potato which is a Bogotano specialty

-- Hormiga culona: a sophisticated dish, unique to Santander, consisting largely of fried ants
+- Hormiga culona: a sophisticated dish consisting largely of fried ants (!)

 - Lechona: whole suckling pig, spit-roasted and stuffed with rice and dried peas, which is a specialty of Tolima